 Note Currency 5.00 Euro's - 10.00 Euro's - 20.00 Euro's - 50.00 Euro's - 100.00 Euro's - 200 Euro's and 500 Euro's

-It is advised that if you are sending regular payments abroad you should use a foreign exchange broker to ensure you get the most out of your exchange rate.
+It advised that if you are sending regular payments abroad you should use a foreign exchange broker.
+So to ensure you get the most out of your exchange rate.
 Sending Money Abroad.

-Then you need to open a money transfer trading account by completing a trading application form and provide ID information such as your Passport.
-This will then enable your trading account and you can now confirm the currency amount you wish to transfer via your broker, agree the provisional currency rate and when you are happy send funds to money transfer broker.
+Then you need to open a money transfer trading account by completing a trading application form.
+And provide ID information such as your Passport.
+Also, This will then enable your trading account and you can now confirm the currency amount you wish to transfer via your broker, agree on the provisional currency rate and when you are happy to send funds to money transfer broker.
 Money converted to currency required where money received and sent as required.

-Doing a money transfer to Austria OR Making regular transfers to Austria, It is advised that if you are sending money on a regular basis you should use a foreign exchange broker to ensure you get the most out of your exchange rate.
+Doing a money transfer to Austria OR Making regular transfers to Austria.
+It advised that if you sending money on a regular basis you should use a foreign exchange broker to ensure you get the most out of your exchange rate.

-The following credit cards are accepted MasterCard and Visa as well as others major credit cards including Euro cheque cards.
-Always check with your credit card company for details of merchant acceptability and other services which may be available before you go on holiday or travel abroad / overseas
+The following credit cards accepted MasterCard and Visa as well as others major credit cards including Euro cheque cards.
+Always check with your credit card company for details of merchant acceptability.
+Also, other services which may be available before you go on holiday or travel abroad / overseas

-Traveller's cheques are accepted in all banks and bureaus, though to avoid any extra service charges it is recommended that the cheques are in either US Dollars, Pounds Sterling or Euros.
+Traveller's cheques accepted in all banks and bureaus.
+Though to avoid any extra service charges, recommended that the cheques in either US Dollars.
+Pounds Sterling or Euros.
 ATMs are available in most towns.

 Need to transfer money to Austria see foreign exchange companies offering the best currency deals.

-Even if you are sending money to pay your mortgage, Importing or exporting or money to paying oversea suppliers?
-No matter who you intend to pay use a foreign exchange broker it is cheaper than using high street banks.
+Even if you are sending money to pay your mortgage, Importing or exporting or money to paying overseas suppliers?
+No matter who you intend to pay uses a foreign exchange broker it is cheaper than using high street banks.

-In Austria everywhere accepts euro travel money cards and prepaid credit cards including MasterCards debit cards and credit cards that are Visa branded.
-All banks in Austria have ATM machines and will exchange travellers cheques.
+In Austria everywhere accepts euro travel money cards.
+And prepaid credit cards including MasterCard's debit cards and credit cards that Visa-branded.
+All banks in Austria have ATM machines and will exchange traveller's cheques.
 Exchanging Currency in Austria is easy and most places will even accept American Express.